What to do if you've been misled by a trader

-- Consumer Information Standards (Used Motor Vehicles) Regulations 2008: These require used car dealers to display a "consumer information notice" to all cars available for sale.
+- Consumer Information Standards (Used Motor Vehicles) Regulations 2008: These require car dealers to display a “consumer information notice” to all used cars available for sale.
 The regulations specify the information that must be disclosed on the notice.
-See Car buyers' rights for more information.
+See our car buying guide for more information.

-- Consumer Information Standards (Water Efficiency) Regulations 2010: These require products imported into or manufactured in New Zealand to display water efficiency rating labels.
-The water efficiency labeling scheme (WELS) applies to 6 product classes: clothes washing machines, dishwashers, lavatories, showers, taps and urinals.
-You can find more information about WELS on the Ministry for the Environment website.
+- Consumer Information Standards (Water Efficiency) Regulations 2010 and 2017: These require water-using products, such as washing machines and dishwashers to have a water efficiency rating label, either next to the product or at the point of sale.
+The water efficiency labelling scheme applies to 6 product classes: washing machines, dishwashers, lavatories, showers, taps, and urinals.

 Quotes and estimates

 A supplier must be careful when providing quotes or estimates and customers are entitled to rely on the prices given.
 A quote is an offer to do a job for a set price.
 If a quote is accepted, the work must be done for that price, unless the parties agree to change it.

 An estimate is the closest price or range of prices that can be given, based on past experience.
 If the final price is going to be significantly different from the estimate then the business should make this very clear to the customer.
 In our opinion, anything more than 20 percent is significant.

 If a business is going to charge you for giving a quote or estimate they must tell you this before agreeing to provide it.